32 Recession-Proof Jobs To Thrive in Any Economy

 7. Physical and Occupational Therapists

-You will have the highest earning potential by getting a Doctor of Physical Therapy (DPT).
-However, for less schooling, it’s also possible to become a physical therapist assistant and earn approximately $60,740 per year.
+Getting a Doctor of Physical Therapy (DPT) will give you the highest earning potential.
+However, for less schooling, you can become a physical therapist assistant and earn approximately $60,740 per year.

 8. Real Estate Investors